brandon-cheshire/myblog/README.md

 # myblog

-A full-stack blog platform built as a monorepo: React frontend (Vite), Express backend, and shared TypeScript contracts/schemas.
-Includes authentication, file uploads (MinIO), and a Postgres-backed API with migrations and seeding.
+A full-stack blog platform built as a monorepo: React frontend (Vite), Express backend (NestJS, ts-rest), and shared TypeScript contracts/schemas.
+Includes authentication (including 2FA), file uploads (MinIO), and a Postgres-backed API with migrations and seeding.

 ## Prerequisites